Professor of Entrepreneurship

-Dr. Sandra Sieber is currently Full Professor and Chair of the Department of Information Systems at IESE Business School.
+Dr. Sandra Sieber is Professor in the Entrepreneurship Department at IESE Business School.
 She served as the Academic Director of the IESE Global Executive MBA for 7 years.
-From 2012 to 2014 she was based at IESE?s New York Center, where she served as Director of Academic Programs.
+From 2012 to 2014 she was based at IESE's New York Center, where she served as Director of Academic Programs.

 She joined IESE in 2000.
 Previously, she was Associate Professor at University Pompeu Fabra in Barcelona, Spain.
 From 2001 to 2004, she was appointed as the Academic Director of the PwC-IESE ebCenter.
 In 2003, she was a Visiting Scholar at the Sloan School of Management, MIT.